practicalli/clojure/docs/core.async/index.md

 ## core.async on ClojureScript

-core.async is very widely used withing ClojureScript applications and many libraries are built on top of it.
+core.async is very widely used within ClojureScript applications and many libraries are built on top of it.

 It’s a good example of the syntactic abstractions that can be achieved by transforming code with ClojureScript macros.

 JavaScript is single-threaded so you do not get the benefit of safe communication between threads, as there is only one.

 # Concepts

 ![Concepts - channel, put, take](/images/core.async-concepts-put-take.png)

 ## Channels